-This research, funded by both Western Sydney University and the City of Parramatta Council, aimed to develop data and evidence about the incidence, rate and impact of dowry abuse within the South Asian community of Western Sydney.
+This research aimed to develop data and evidence about the incidence, rate and impact of dowry abuse within the South Asian community of Western Sydney.

-The objectives of this project were:
+The objectives of this project

-- 1. To develop and run a community-led, culturally competent research project that captures community voices and strengths. - 2.
-To create high quality data that can be utilised in advocacy initiatives and training programs for communities and front-line professionals. - 3.
-To build the capacity of community and service providers to prevent and address dowry abuse.
+- ► To develop and run a community-led, culturally competent research project that captures community voices and strengths. - ▶ To create high quality data that can be utilised in advocacy initiatives and training programs for communities and front-line professionals. - ▶ To build the capacity of community and service providers to prevent and address dowry abuse.